Here is a video demonstration:

 * Number of Fields that Trigger AutoFill from Identity

-By default AutoFill from Identities pops up if there are at least 4 fillable fields on the page.
+By default AutoFill from Identities pops up if there are at least 4 available fields on the page.

 You can change minimal number of required fields in this option.